-Henry Jones is a Skateboarder and Illustrator based in Westchester, Pennsylvania
+Henry Jones is a skater and illustrator

 When did you first start drawing?

-Henry Jones: Both of my parents are pretty talented artists, and as far as I can remember I've always had a marker, crayon, pen or pencil in my hand.
+Both of my parents are pretty talented artists, and as far as I can remember I’ve always had a marker, crayon, pen or pencil in my hand.
 I used to draw a lot of airplanes and little monster character things, and knights and dragons and shit – I still do – and of course I had my dark grade school days, drawing all sorts of unmentionable things to make my friends laugh.

 What are your thoughts on the relationship between skateboarding and creativity?